 Indeed, music does matter in sports.

 So, with all that in mind I want to know; how does music impact and/or influence the athlete him or herself?
-Let’s ask some Whalers.
+Let’s ask some professional hockey players.

 (Editor’s Note: Glitter’s stadium anthem was indeed riveting however, Glitter’s serious legal troubles in 2006 largely derailed the use of the song.
 Starting with the NFL many leagues subsequently banned the tune for fear of lining Glitter’s pockets in light of his legal transgressions.
 Nevertheless, before Glitter’s legal calamity Rock and Roll Part 2 was a popular mainstay in many sporting events in this country).